christophejunke/sdl2-event-loop/README.md

     (QL:QUICKLOAD "SDL2-EVENT-LOOP/TEST")

-A call to (SDL2-EVENT-LOOP.TEST:SINGLE-LOOP) starts an empty SDL2 window that manages all events in a single function (like CASE), and (SDL2-EVENT-LOOP.TEST:DISPATCH) uses a generic function that is specialized on the event type.
+A call to `(SDL2-EVENT-LOOP.TEST:SINGLE-LOOP)` starts an empty SDL2 window that manages all events in a single function, and `(SDL2-EVENT-LOOP.TEST:DISPATCH)` uses a generic function that is specialized on the event type.
 See the source code for details.

 # DO-EVENTS

-DO-EVENTS performs the same polling/waiting code as SDL2:WITH-EVENT-LOOP but does not dispatch events to event handlers.
-Unlike the existing SDL2:WITH-EVENT-LOOP, nested dynamic invocations are not protected (RECURSIVE parameter).
+`DO-EVENTS` performs the same polling/waiting code as `SDL2:WITH-EVENT-LOOP` but does not dispatch events to event handlers.
+Unlike the existing `SDL2:WITH-EVENT-LOOP`, nested dynamic invocations are not protected (`RECURSIVE` parameter).

-The macro is a DO-style loop with an implicit NIL block, which repeatedly binds EVENT to an SDL event object, and optionally bind EVENT-TYPE to the event's type (the type must be computed even when anonymous).
+The macro is a DO-style loop with an implicit NIL block, which repeatedly binds `EVENT` to an SDL event object, and optionally bind `EVENT-TYPE` to the event's type (the type must be computed even when anonymous).

     (do-events (<event> [:event-type ( symbol )]